 6.3.1 Within one month after the signing of this Agreement, the Georgian side shall complete the confirmation of the permanent control point of the construction site (using concrete piles, which shall be marked).

 6.3.2 Within one month after the signing of this agreement, the Georgian side submits all basic data for design to the Chinese project management company (see Attachment IV for details).
-Within 2 months after the signing of this agreement, the Chinese project management company shall complete the survey of the project and shall complete the deepening design within 6 months after receiving all the basic data for design from the Georgian side within one months after signing of this Agreement.
+Within 2 months after the signing of this agreement, the Chinese project management company shall complete the survey of the project and shall complete the deepened design within 6 months after receiving all the basic data for design from the Georgian side.

 6.3.3 The Georgian side shall complete the review of the preliminary design documents within 30-60 days after receiving from the Chinese project management company and issue a written confirmation.
 If the Georgian side fails to complete the review and issue confirmation within the time limit, the Chinese side shall deem that Georgian side has already reviewed and confirmed preliminary design and has the right to move forward.